igor-grubyi/Angular2SocketChat/README.md

 - Webpack 2 & TypeScript 2
 - Styles with [SCSS](http://sass-lang.com/)
 - Webpack livereloading (on local development, not HMR but almost as good)
-- Full stack compilation on Heroku build process (this is really must to have, should also work on other systems)

 Note!
-This `angular2-socketio-chat-example` should be considered currently as *proof-of-concept*, as currently there's couple of hotfix packages used over the real ones, however, the changes have been already committed to upstream.
+This `angular2-socketio-chat` should be considered currently as *proof-of-concept*, as currently there's couple of hotfix packages used over the real ones, however, the changes have been already committed to upstream.
 Also Webpack 2 is currently on beta phase, as well as TypeScript 2 has a lot of pending issues still with types.

 ## Prequisities